ujaehrig/cotd/README.md

 The script will call the triggering webhook and send an email address as parameter.
 The email address is chosen from the database.
 The script chooses the address by a fairness strategy based on which address was not chosen for the longest time.

 The script will also take vacation times and holidays into consideration.
+Holiday checking uses a fallback system: it first tries the configured web service API, and if that fails, it falls back to Python's `holidays` library for offline holiday detection.

 ## Installation